pivotal-cf-experimental/vm_shepherd/README.md

+# DEPRECATED - 2022-11-22

+As of 2022-11-22 this gem is no longer mainained, or supported.
+Use at your own risk.

+The original README.md contents are preserved below.

+---

 # VmShepherd [![Build Status](https://travis-ci.org/pivotal-cf-experimental/vm_shepherd.svg)](https://travis-ci.org/pivotal-cf-experimental/vm_shepherd)

 Gem for deploying and destroying a VM on different IAASs such as AWS, vSphere, vCloud, and Openstack